Khloe Kardashian Is Reportedly Planning To Go ‘All-Out’ For True Thompson’s Post-Quarantine Birthday Party

 Khloe Kardashian is reportedly planning to make up for the fact that True Thompson’s second birthday was spent with only her and Tristan Thompson.

-The Inquisitr previously shared how Kardashian wanted to make her baby girl’s day special despite being under quarantine due to the coronavirus pandemic.
-Kardashian and her ex Tristan Thompson celebrated at Kardashian’s home with a Trolls-themed bash that was filled with gifts from True’s loved ones.
+The Inquisitr previously shared how Kardashian wanted to make her baby girl’s birthday special despite being under quarantine due to the coronavirus pandemic.
+Kardashian and Thompson celebrated at the former’s home with a Trolls-themed bash that was filled with gifts from True’s loved ones.

 While Kardashian was able to film True receiving her presents and enjoying her big day on social media, a source revealed to Hollywood Life that the Keeping Up with the Kardashians star has more in store for her daughter once it’s safe to have large gatherings again.
-The source also shared that Kardashian was committed to staying home for True’s birthday, despite planning a large event prior to the lockdown taking place.
+The source also shared that Kardashian was committed to staying home for True’s birthday, despite planning a large, “all-out” event prior to the lockdown taking place.

 “Khloe would’ve loved to have done a big birthday for True, but she’s taking this social distancing extremely seriously so it wasn’t even a question for her about what to do,” the source revealed.
 “Depending on when this is all over, she’d love to do something for True if it makes sense.
 Birthdays are the biggest celebration for Khloe and it’s more for her than it is for True since True is so little, but she looks forward to celebrating birthdays more than any of the other sisters would be fair to say.”